vectordotdev/vector/website/content/en/docs/reference/configuration/unit-tests.md

 This example represents a complete test of the `add_metadata` transform, include test `inputs` and expected `outputs` drawn from a specific transform.

+{{< info >}}
+This unit involved only a single Vector transform.
+An example [multi-transform](#multiple-transforms) unit test is provided below.
+{{< /info >}}

+### Real vs. test inputs

+One important thing to note is that with this example configuration Vector is set up to pull in real logs from Docker images using the [`docker_logs`][docker_logs] source.
+If Vector were running in production, the `add_metadata` transform we're unit testing here would be modifying real log events.
+But that's *not* what we're testing here.
+Instead, the `insert_at = "add_metadata"` directive artifically inserts our test inputs into the `add_metadata` transform.
+You should think of Vector unit tests as a way of **mocking observability data sources** and ensuring that your transforms respond to those mock sources the way that you would expect.

 {{< success title="Multiple config formats available" >}}
 The unit testing example above is in TOML but Vector also supports YAML and JSON as configuration formats.